SwiftStrike24/Crypto-Converter-app/implementation.md

     *   Token metadata: `localStorage` key `cryptovertx-metadata-cache`.
     *   Token icon URLs: `localStorage` with `ICON_CACHE_PREFIX`.
     *   Configurable cache durations.
 *   **Initial Token Preloading:** To provide immediate data for popular tokens on application startup, a predefined list of token IDs (`POPULAR_TOKEN_IDS_TO_PRELOAD` in `src/constants/cryptoConstants.ts`) is used to fetch initial market data.
+This list now includes the new core meme coins (bonk, fartcoin, trump) in addition to the existing popular tokens.
 This list is dynamically updated by the `scripts/fetchTop100CoinGeckoIds.ts` script, which fetches the current top 100 tokens by market cap from CoinGecko.
 The `PRELOAD_POPULAR_TOKENS_ENABLED` constant controls this feature.
 *   **Batching:**
     *   `CryptoContext` batches multiple price update requests (`MAX_BATCH_SIZE`).
     *   Metadata fetching is also batched (`fetchMetadataInBatches`).